 About Heather Morris

 Heather Morris is a New Zealand native living in Australia.
 While working as a screenwriter, she was introduced to Lale Sokolov.
 Through their friendship, Morris wrote her debut novel, The Tattooist of Auschwitz, a fictional version of Lale’s true story.
-Next she wrote Cilka’s Journey, another true story about one of the bravest people Lale had ever met.
+Then she wrote Cilka’s Journey, another true story about one of the bravest people Lale had ever met.
 Her third novel, Three Sisters, is also based on a true story.
 Morris is also the author of the memoir Listening Well.
 Visit the author’s website →